KefsenidisP/DPLL-WalkSAT/README.md

 so that it can be linked into the binary.

-Note that the two algorithms are implemented in two seperate header files, included in the main program.
+> **Note**: that the two algorithms are implemented in two seperate header files, included in the main program.

 ## Usage
 For the compiled main program to run properly, 3 arguments must be provided via the command line.
 The syntax is as follows: